All of us that are passionate about tattooing and wanted to learn the “fast and easy way.”

 But most of the time, this pain is very well worth it since you get to have some amazing, one of a kind, pieces of body art that will impress.

-#1: Things to keep in before you learn how to tattoo
+#1: Things to know before you learn how to tattoo

 What you have to realize is that there are risks when it comes to tattooing.
-All the equipment has to be sterilized, and you need to do all in your power to tattoo with the right precision.
-If you go in too deep, the person you are tattooing will end up feeling a lot of pain, and you may even scar them.
+All the equipment has to be sterilized, and there is much more to it that just “knowing the right machine speed.: If, for example you go in too deep, the person you are tattooing will end up feeling a lot of pain, and you may even scar them.

 Sure, you have to go through a lot of trial and error in order to figure out the right approach.
 So hopefully you’re practicing on fake skin before starting on a live person.
 Having a steady hand is mandatory here, and the more you practice, the better you will get at this.
 You don’t need to worry too much, as long as you have a good focus and a steady hand, the results can be very well worth it!

 #2: Preparing the tattoo